 Researched multiple sources for supplies, evaluated proposals, and negotiated contracts.

-Spearheaded stock-less inventory system resulting in reduced merchandise costs of ___% and a more timely delivery of goods.
+Spearheaded stock-less inventory system resulting in reduced merchandise costs of ___% and more timely delivery of goods.

 Streamlined purchasing procedure by consolidating purchasing forms, reducing costs ___%.